NEWS | The Towne Law Firm, P.C. | Albany, NY | July 15, 2021

 The Towne Law Firm is ready to help you with all of your business needs.
 Contact us if you are interested in forming a business entity.
 TLF covers a multitude of business-related legal issues and matters, including but not limited to:

-- Drafting the necessary documents for all business and corporate transactions
+- Drafting the necessary documents for all business and corporate formations and transactions

 - Remaining in compliance with all applicable Federal and State laws necessary to enjoy the benefits and protections of the particular type of business organization you have chosen

-- Creating subsidiary companies to handle specific areas of your business
+- Creating subsidiary entities to handle specific areas of your business

 - Protecting your investments in research and development, technology and human capital by drafting enforceable employment agreements, confidentiality agreements and covenants not to compete